 2. DecoArt Gloss Enamels

 The DecoArt Gloss Enamel paints are another type of glass crafting paint that are very easy to use.
-These water based paints can be baked onto the glass for a dishwasher safe finish (not that you should put your stained glass in the dishwasher!)
+These water based paints can be baked onto the glass for a dishwasher safe finish.
+That's not to say that you should put your stained glass in the dishwasher!
+Just to be clear, we don't do this.
+Okay?

 Applied with a paintbrush these paints are easy to clean up with water and are also non-toxic.
 DecoArt also has quite a few product lines in their enamel paints, including Gloss Enamels, Frost Enamels, Crystal Gloss Enamels, Glass Chalkboard Paint, Glass Stain and many others.